pqrs-org/Karabiner-Elements/src/apps/localization/README.md

     existing keys; update the strings or add a language under those keys.
 3. Run `make -C src/apps/localization install`.
 This validates the entire directory, rejects duplicate keys, and formats JSON with sorted keys and four-space indentation.
-It then synchronizes the files using `sudo`, removing installed translation files that no longer exist in the source directory.
+It then merges the sources into `build/localizations.json` and uses `sudo` to overwrite the installed `localizations.json`.
+Keys removed from the sources are also removed from the generated catalog.
+    String values stay on one line; source arrays may span multiple lines.
-    Each language's string stays on one line; languages after `en` have a leading comma.
+    Languages after `en` have a leading comma.
 Embedded newlines use JSON escapes.
     No Xcode, resource compilation, application build, code signing, or application restart is needed to update translations.
 4. All four applications automatically reload the installed translations and update their translations and language lists.
 Select the added language and check the result, then submit the JSON changes in your pull request.

-`make -C src/apps/localization` validates all files without installing them.
+`make -C src/apps/localization` validates and generates the merged catalog without installing it.
+Use `make -C src/apps/localization check` to validate only.
 `make format` includes localization formatting.
 The scripts require Python 3.
 An application/package installation may replace local translation edits; keep your source changes and run `make -C src/apps/localization install` again afterward.

+Applications watch the generated file and its parent directory for changes.
+If a reload encounters incomplete or invalid JSON during an overwrite, the previous catalog stays active until a later change triggers a successful reload.

 ## Alert previews